"A workers' cooperative growing food on London's edge"

 When I went and visited for the day they fed me this amazing lunch made from veg bags which hadn't been collected the week before (even more of an incentive to volunteer!).

 They deliver all of their fruit and vegetables to pick up points.

 It’s simple.
 You choose which type of bag(s) you’d like and which of their pick-up points you’d like to collect from, then fill in the online form and make your payment.
 They deliver your bags as soon as they can, in most cases that’ll be the following Wednesday.

 They have a variety of bags available and you can choose the one that best suits your household.
 The bags are available to collect on Wednesday afternoons and at different times depending on the location.

-I personally receive their bags once a week and always feel slightly smug as I get some of the BEST veg in London every week.
-They supply to some very posh restaurants such as The Clove Club which just goes to show what great quality their veg really is.
+I personally receive their bags once a week and always feel slightly smug as I know I'm getting some of the BEST vegetables in London.
+They supply to some very posh restaurants such as The Clove Club which just reaffirms the quality of their crops.